darodriguezf97/Hubspot-Contacts-Management/README.md

 - Use of appropriate external libraries
 - Performance considerations with caching and reuse

-### Acknowledgements
+### Notes
-I'd like to thank the OTF team for the opportunity to participate in this technical test.
-It was a rewarding experience that allowed me to demonstrate my skills.
+It was a rewarding experience that allowed me to demonstrate my data extraction, automation and processing skills.
 While certainly the code can be improved further with more robust error handling, debugging, and handling of missing values, I appreciated the chance to work through the tasks and provide my solutions.
 Constructive feedback is always welcome to continue improving as a data professional.

-### Hoping to be the next Fuzer!